sealcode/sealious/docs/reference.md

   * `collection_name` (string) - the name of the desired collection
   * `query` (object) - datastore query, which defines which document to remove.
 Uses [MongoDB find query syntax](http://docs.mongodb.org/manual/reference/method/db.collection.find/)
   * `just_one` (boolean) - if set to true, datastore has to remove only one element matching the `query`.
 It might need to be removed in future versions.

+#### Built-in datastore methods

+As all chips, initiated datastores have two default methods:

+  * `start` - takes no arguments and is meant to be called automatically by Sealious.
+Usually of no concern for a developer.
+  * `test` - perfoms unit tests on the datastore.

 #### Multiple Datastores